tmarkec/Get-it-right/README.md

   "swal({title: "", className: ""
           });"
 - Media
-  - Credit for my images accross the website goes to [Unsplash](https://unsplash.com/) which I used as a background image on the landing page
+  - Credit for my image for the welcome page goes to [Unsplash](https://unsplash.com/) which I used as a background image
+  - Credit for my image on the game page goes to [Makeusof](https://www.makeuseof.com/css-background-gradients/)which was used as bakground property
   - For my logo I give credit to [App-logo](https://app.logo.com/) for easily generating my idea and automaticly creating logo for my website
-  - Credit for my sound effects after playing the game goes to [Mixkit](https://mixkit.co/)
+  - Credit for my sound effects after finishing the game goes to [Mixkit](https://mixkit.co/)
   - instructions how to create my favicon came from [MDN Web Docs](https://developer.mozilla.org/en-US/)
   - credit for confetti animation after succesfully completing the game goes to [CSS Script](https://www.cssscript.com/confetti-animation-party/) which code I copied in my JS: "party.confetti(element);"
 - Acknowledgment